Frequently Asked Questions

 1. When is the deadline for applications?

-There is no application deadline for our Semester Courses, Short Courses or One Day Workshops.
+There is no application deadline for our Semester Courses or Short Courses.
 You should apply as soon as possible, however, as places are limited.

 Applications cannot be accepted after the advertised deadlines under any circumstances.

 First-round auditions and interviews take place between November and April.
 Click here for the full list of audition venues and dates.

 Note: interviews for our Foundation Degree in Stage Management & Technical Theatre, MA in Directing and One Year Diplomas (Designers, Movement Instructors and Musical Directors) are only held in London.

 For your first audition, you will need to prepare two contrasting monologues – one from an Elizabethan or Jacobean play and one from a play written in either the 20th or 21st Century, but not a piece written by you or by an unknown/little-known author.
 Your pieces should not last longer than three minutes each.

 Applicants who are auditioning in North America will also be asked to sing a short, simple, unaccompanied song of their choice.

 Click here to find out more about our audition and interview requirements for each course.